arpitpatel901/Kalman-Filter/ReadMe.md

     Determing system state from noisy data

 Assumption :
-    Linear System
+    *Linear System
-    Noise if uncorrelated and normally distributed
+    *Noise if uncorrelated and normally distributed
-    oise covariance Q and measurement noise R covariance are assumed constant
+    *Noise covariance Q and measurement noise R covariance are assumed constant

     Optimal if :
         1 .
 Model perfectly matches real system
         2 .
-Entering noise if uncorrelated , normally distributed(which if you have enough data should be fine due to law of large numbers)
+Entering noise is uncorrelated , normally distributed(which if you have enough data should be fine due to law of large numbers)
         3 .
 Covariances of noise are exactly known